sunnwydays/ecepathmaker/README.md

 ## Future Work

 - [x] Proper mobile experience
-- [ ] Add more courses and course information in database
+- [x] Add more courses and course information in database (all courses in Magellan)
 - [ ] Google OAuth login
 - [ ] Store data in the URL
 - [ ] Use `localStorage` to store data in the browser